sadbroshanto/sadbroroot/README.md

 # Support
 [YouTube](https://youtube.com/@sadbroshanto

-# Fake Root Privileges
+# Fake Root provide
-This tool helps you to access the fake root privileges in termux.
-To access the fake root privileges in termux, just type <pre>fakeroot</pre> in termux.
-And here you go, Now you have gain the fake root privileges access in termux.
+This tool helps you to access the fake root provide in termux.
+To access the fake root provide in termux, just type <pre>fakeroot</pre> in termux.
+And here you go, Now you have gain the fake root provide access in termux.

-# Real Root Privileges
+# Real Root provide
-This tool also helps to access the real root privileges in termux.
-Which is more powerful and stronger than fake root privileges.
-To access the real root privileges just type <pre>root</pre> in your termux.
-And here you go, You have access the real root privileges in termux without rooting your device just with This tool(Root)
+This tool also helps to access the real root provide in termux.
+Which is more powerful and stronger than fake root provide.
+To access the real root provide just type <pre>root</pre> in your termux.
+And here you go, You have access the real root provide in termux without rooting your device just with This tool(Root)

 # Installation
 <pre>apt-get update && apt-get upgrade -y</pre>